This training aims to equip you to:

 Milly has also studied horticulture and is a gardener.
 She draws on the myriad ways that soil, growing, weather and land management offer us analogy, metaphor and direct comparison to inform our personal and organisational growth and development.

 Milly seeks to contribute to a broader understanding and practice of systems thinking, nature connection, power-sharing, collaboration, cooperation, resilience and sustainability in our education, business, heath and social care, criminal justice, retail, food and entertainment systems and industries.

 On completion of the training and assessment, participants will be able to join the Think like a tree network, which will give access to updated resources, group support and resources shared by the network.
 There is an annual charge for being part of the network and operating under the Think like a Tree brand.

 Think like a tree: The natural principles guide to life

 Sarah’s book sets out the natural principles, and how they can be applied to a wide range of circumstances.
 The book will be included in the facilitator’s course.
 If you wish to read the book prior to the November facilitator’s training then please let us know and we can send you a link to the ebook.

-Accommodation: If you are coming from further away there is camping at Whistlewood Common (if you are brave in November!), or lots of lovely local accommodation in Melbourne and surrounding places in South Derbyshire.
-Sarah offers Airbnb in a self-catered cottage at her farmhouse nearby.
+Accommodation: If you are coming from further away there is camping at Whistlewood Common, or lots of lovely local accommodation in Melbourne and surrounding places in South Derbyshire.
+Sarah may be able to offer Airbnb in a self-catered cottage at her farmhouse nearby.